 One can logically expect that as the options available to the strategy increase, so too will the security selection choices.
 As more choices are available to the portfolio manager, the potential that the investor’s objective can be reached more efficiently and with great flexibility may also increase.
 A broader security opportunity set also holds the potential of allowing adjustments along the way to accommodate evolving investor objectives in response to changing circumstances.

 Ladders typically limit reinvestment timing to redemption dates.
 From time to time, selling a bond before maturity or call and reinvesting the proceeds can capture value.
-For example, during a period of rising rates, a bond may be sold in a tax-loss swap to provide capital for investment at a higher yield.
+Changing conditions in the municipal bond market can present opportunities to proactively trade to capture better relative values.

-Over the course of a year, the municipal market may experience a lack of supply and/or an increase in demand, potentially decreasing opportunity.
+For example, over the course of a year, the municipal market may experience a lack of supply and/or an increase in demand, potentially decreasing opportunity.
 The converse is true as well, as the municipal market can trend toward oversold, with more bonds for sale and fewer buyers for them, potentially increasing opportunity.

 As such, the flexibility to sell a bond before maturity and purchase another bond can help to build, sustain, or enhance after-tax income.
 Without trading the portfolio excessively, an active strategy may be able to avoid buying bonds during times when prices are higher, or capture values when prices are lower.
-A ladder, as a buy-and-hold strategy focused on periodic trading dictated by maturity structure, would tend not to leverage opportunities or mitigate reinvestment risk through proactive trading as market conditions change over time.

 In addition to limiting the number of securities available for purchase, a ladder also constrains the portfolio structure.